George Carew (diplomat)

-Sir George Carew (died 13 November 1612) was an English diplomat, historian and Member of Parliament.
+Sir George Carew (~1556-13 November 1612) was an English diplomat, historian and Member of Parliament.

 Life

 He was the second son of Thomas Carew of Antony and brother of Richard Carew.
 He was educated at Oxford and entered the Middle Temple before travelling abroad.
 At the recommendation of Queen Elizabeth I, who conferred on him the honour of a knighthood, he was appointed secretary to Sir Christopher Hatton.
-Later, having been promoted to a Mastership in Chancery, he was sent as ambassador to the King of Poland.
+Later, having been promoted to a Mastership in Chancery, he was sent as ambassador to the King of Poland to address trade issues raised during Polish ambassador Paweł Działyński's visit to England in 1597.
+On his return, he spoke with Elizabeth directly and then wrote a report, De rebus Sueciae et Poloniae, now part of MS 250 at Lambeth Library, a transcription of which is available.

-He sat in Parliament for St. Germans in 1584, for Saltash in 1586, 1588, 1593, and for St. Germans in 1597 and 1601.
+He sat in Parliament for rotten boroughs St. Germans in 1584, for Saltash in 1586, 1588, 1593, and for St. Germans in 1597 and 1601.

 The honour of knighthood was conferred upon him at the Palace of Whitehall on 23 July 1603.
-According to Dudley Carleton, Carew rode north to meet Anne of Denmark in June 1603, in an unsuccessful attempt to gain an office in her household.
+According to John Chamberlain, "Mr Carew, a master in chancery" rode north to Edinburgh to meet James VI and I in March 1603 at the Union of the Crowns, in an unsuccessful attempt to gain an office.
+He rode to Scotland again in June 1603 to meet Anne of Denmark, but did not get his desired "special place about her".

+He died of typhus on November 13, 1612, and was buried the next day at St Margaret's Church, Westminster.